-The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (
+The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (C

-- For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the [2023-2024 Survey](https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates). <https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates>
+- For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2024-2025 Survey. <https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates>

-In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2016 and Fall 2017 cohorts (formerly CD):
+In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2017 and Fall 2018 cohorts (formerly CD four groups):

-- Students who received a Federal Pell Grant\ - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)
+- Students who received a Federal Pell Grant - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)

-\Students who received both a Federal Pell Grant and a subsidized Stafford Loan should be reported in the "Recipients of a Federal Pell Grant" column.
+Students who received both a Federal Pell Grant and a subsidized Stafford Loan should be reported in the "Recipients of a Federal Pell Grant"

-For each graduation rate grid below, the numbers in the first three columns for Questions A-G should sum to the cohort total in the fourth column.
+For each graduation rate grid below, the numbers in the first three columns for Questions A-G should sum to the cohort total in the fourth column (B4-B11).